sefffal/Octofitter.jl/docs/src/rel-astrom.md

     i ~ Sine()
     ω ~ UniformCircular()
     Ω ~ UniformCircular()
     θ ~ UniformCircular()
     tp = θ_at_epoch_to_tperi(system,b,50420)
 end astrom_like
 nothing # hide
 ```

-There's a lot going on here, so let's break it down.

-First, `Visual{KepOrbit}` is a kind of orbit parameterization from PlanetOrbits.jl that we will use for this.
-A `KepOrbit` uses the traditional Keplerian orbital elements like semi-major axis and inclination.
-The `Visual{...}` part surrounding it adds support for parallax distance and allows a Keplerian orbit to be projected into the plane of the sky, which is where our relative astrometry data lives!
-A `KepOrbit` by itself can only be used to fit position measurements in astronomical units.
-The `Visual{...}` part makes it so we can calculate and specify observed angles between the star and planet.

-You can read about orbit parameterizations in the [PlanetOrbits.jl documentation page](https://sefffal.github.io/PlanetOrbits.jl/dev/api/).

-Other options include the similar `ThieleInnesOrbit` which uses a different parameterization, as well as `RadVelOrbit` which is useful for modelling radial velocity data.
-These can also be wrapped in `Visual{...}` if we want to e.g. project a `RadVelOrbit` onto the plane of the sky.
+In the model definition, `b` is the name of the planet (it can be anything), `Visual{KepOrbit}` is the type of orbit parameterization ([see the PlanetOrbits.jl documentation page](https://sefffal.github.io/PlanetOrbits.jl/dev/api/)).

 After the `begin` comes our variable specification.
-Quantities with a `~` are random variables.
-The distribution son the right hand sides are **priors**.You must specify a proper prior for any quantity which is allowed to vary.
+Quantities with a `~` are random variables aka. **our priors**.
+You must specify a proper prior for any quantity which is allowed to vary.
 "Uninformative" priors like `1/x` must be given bounds, and can be specified with `LogUniform(lower, upper)`.

+!!! warning
+    Make sure that variables like mass and eccentricity can't be negative.
+You can pass a distribution to `truncated` to prevent this, e.g. `M ~ truncated(Normal(1, 0.1),lower=0)`.

 Priors can be any univariate distribution from the Distributions.jl package.